TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 - Bottom navigation items are built dynamically from the selected tabs list, so user tab order, titles, and icons remain the source of truth and no tabs are dropped when falling back to the scrollable TabLayout.
+- BottomNavigationView polish: the active indicator style now inherits Material Components' Material 3 bottom-navigation active-indicator dimensions/shape and overrides only the color role to `colorPrimaryContainer`, so the selected pill is visible behind the icon.
+The bar uses selected-only labels plus modest item padding/min-height values to feel lighter and reduce long-label clutter without changing tab titles or identity.
-- Known risks/QA: verify ViewPager and bottom navigation selection sync, tab reselection behavior, rotation, 4-tab/5-tab BottomNavigationView layouts, more-than-5-tab fallback scrolling, and Light/Dark/Black plus dynamic/manual color contrast.
+- Known risks/QA: verify ViewPager and bottom navigation selection sync, tab reselection behavior, rotation, 4-tab/5-tab BottomNavigationView layouts, active indicator visibility, more-than-5-tab fallback scrolling, and Light/Dark/Black plus dynamic/manual color contrast.

 Validation results:
 - `./gradlew runCheckstyle -DskipFormatKtlint`: PASS